kanidm/kanidm/designs/default_idm_layout.rst

 As a result, this is high access.
 This role importantly should NOT be able to lock or alter credentials of high access granted accounts.
 That must be performed by a higher privilege.

-* read and write to accounts, including credentials but NOT private data (see people manager)
+* read and write to accounts, including write credentials but NOT private data (see people manager)
 * ability to lock and unlock accounts, excluding high access members.

-Group Manager
+Group Managers
 =============

 This is a role who is able to manage and create groups on the system.
 Note this does not include high access groups.
-This is intended to be for support (ie service desk) staff to help users be added to the necesary security groups within reason.
+This is intended to be for support (ie service desk) staff to help users be added to the necessary security groups within reason.

 * read all groups
 * write group but not high access